ronaldbosma/blog/content/blog/apim-client-certificate-series/01-validate-client-certificate-in-apim/index.md

 }
 ```

 As you can see, we're creating a Developer tier API Management instance.
-Normally for demos I'd use the Consumption tier because it's cheap and rolled out quickly.
+Normally for demos, I'd use the Consumption tier because it's cost-effective and can be rolled out quickly.
 However, the Consumption tier does not support CA certificates, which we'll need later on.

-Save the Bicep in a file called `main.bicep`.
-Then, use the following command to deploy the API Management instance.
+Save the Bicep in a file called `main.bicep` and use the following command to deploy the API Management instance.
 Replace the `<placeholders>` with your values.
 The deployment will take a while to complete (about ~30 minutes).

 ```powershell
 az deployment group create `